Susan Boyle: I Dreamed a Dream and breakthrough (2009–2010)

-The Gift and Someone to Watch Over Me (2010–2011)
+Global dominance and tour (2010–2014)

 On 9 July 2010, Boyle announced that her second album would be a Christmas album entitled The Gift.
 As part of the lead-up to the album, she held a competition called Susan's Search, the winner of which sang a duet with her on her new CD.
 The album was released on 8 November 2010.

 The album was produced by Steve Mac, who said that "Now Susan's used to the studio and the recording process, this time round we might go even further down a traditional route of recording by getting a band together and rehearsing songs before we go into the studio to see what works, how she reacts with certain parts, and so we can change the arrangements that way.
 I think that's going to work much better....With Susan it's very important she connects with the public and the public connect with her.
 She doesn't want to sing anything that hasn't happened to her or she can't relate to."